coscoaj1/airbnbnextclone/README.md

-I began undertaking this project after learning how to implement image uploads to S3 with Multer/Node.js I figured it would be a great base for an Airbnb clone, and a great way to learn some new technologies like Google Maps API, etc.
+I began undertaking this project after learning how to implement image uploads to S3 with Multer/Node.js I figured it would be a great base for an Airbnb clone, and a great way to learn some new technologies like Google Maps API, etc.  I did not follow a tutorial.

 ## Technologies